sej95/chat1115/README.md

 [![][image-feat-tts]][docs-feat-tts]

-### [TTS & STT Voice Conversation][docs-feat-tts]
+### `5` [TTS & STT Voice Conversation][docs-feat-tts]

-LobeChat supports Text-to-Speech (TTS) and Speech-to-Text (STT) technologies, enabling our application to convert text messages into clear voice outputs, allowing users to interact with our conversational agent as if they were talking to a real person.
+IuaiChat supports Text-to-Speech (TTS) and Speech-to-Text (STT) technologies, enabling our application to convert text messages into clear voice outputs, allowing users to interact with our conversational agent as if they were talking to a real person.
 Users can choose from a variety of voices to pair with the agent.

 Moreover, TTS offers an excellent solution for those who prefer auditory learning or desire to receive information while busy.
-In LobeChat, we have meticulously selected a range of high-quality voice options (OpenAI Audio, Microsoft Edge Speech) to meet the needs of users from different regions and cultural backgrounds.
+In IuaiChat, we have meticulously selected a range of high-quality voice options (OpenAI Audio, Microsoft Edge Speech) to meet the needs of users from different regions and cultural backgrounds.
 Users can choose the voice that suits their personal preferences or specific scenarios, resulting in a personalized communication experience.

 <div align="right">